 Public road rights of way are used for a variety of purposes that are outside of the direct control of the Town.
-Because snow and ice control operations are performed by independent contractors, the Town shall not be responsible for damages caused by the Contractor to mailboxes, lawn sprinklers, utility structures, sod, landscaping materials, vegetation, or other personal or real property.
-Complaints regarding damage to property must be made to the Contractor.
+Because snow and ice control operations are performed by independent contractors, the Town shall not be responsible for damages caused by the Contractor to mailboxes or anything on private property.
+The 10 feet of road right-of-way is for snow removal and snow storage; only mailboxes are allowed on road right-of-way.
+The contractor is responsible for mailbox damage caused by snow plowing if it is on a U.S. Postal Service recommended swing-arm post.
+Complaints regarding damage to mailboxes must be made to the Town.